BalasundaramVi/Vue_App_1/Section2/notes.md

 Instead, if you want to render raw HTML, use **v-html**.
 However, this does expose you to cross-site DDOS, HTML attacks.

+## Listening to Events

+Use **v-on:** to add event handlers mapped to functions on html elements.

+## Getting Event Data from the Event Object

+Event handlers get automatically passed into the function in Vue methods.

+Using **$event** (a protected name) you can also get event handlers passed into your functions.